 First In, First Out (FIFO)

-Known as the LIFO inventory method, last-in-first-out is best for business that sell nonperishable goods.
-Think retail and eCommerce businesses that sell shoes, clothes and furniture.
+Known as the LIFO inventory method, last-in-first-out is best for business selling nonperishable goods.
+Think retail and e-commerce businesses that sell shoes, clothes and furniture.
 It is the opposite of FIFO, ensuring the most recent items purchased are sold first.

 Manage Returns Effectively